Tayshaun Prince: All-Defensive Team regular (2004–2008)

 In the 2007–08 season, Prince played and started in all 82 regular season games, averaging 13.2 points, 4.9 rebounds, and 3.3 assists per game.
 In the playoffs, Prince averaged 13.8 points, 5.5 rebounds, and 3.2 assists, but the Pistons were eliminated in the Eastern Conference Finals by the Boston Celtics in game six as Prince's poor play in the game, along with Rasheed Wallace, contributed to the team's demise.

 Later years in Detroit (2008–2013)

-Prince started the season off strong while averaging nearly 16 points and seven rebounds a game.
-As the season progressed Prince's production began to slump, and by the end of the season he averaged 14.2 points and 5.8 rebounds.
+Prince started the 2008–09 season off strong while averaging nearly 16 points and seven rebounds a game.
+As the season progressed, his production began to slump, and by the end of the season he averaged 14.2 points and 5.8 rebounds.
 Although his points per game average dropped, he averaged a career high in rebounds per game.
 Prince's effort helped push the Pistons to the playoffs as they gained the 8th seed with 39 wins.
 Although the Pistons made the playoffs, they were seeded against the top-seed Cleveland Cavaliers.
 The Cavaliers swept the Pistons in four games, and Prince's production from the season dropped drastically, as he averaged only 3.8 points and 3.5 rebounds.